stacks-network/docs/src/pages/develop/radiks-collaborate.md

 ---
+title: Collaborate with groups
+description: A key feature of Radiks is support for private collaboration between multiple users.
 ---

 # Collaborate with groups

 A key feature of Radiks is support for private collaboration between multiple users.
 Supporting collaboration with client-side encryption and user-owned storage can be complicated, but the patterns to implement it are generally the same among most applications.
 Radiks supplies interfaces for collaboration, making it easy to build private, collaborative apps.

-You use the <a href="https://github.com/blockstack/radiks/blob/master/src/models/user-group.ts" target="_blank"><code>UserGroup</code></a> class to build a collaborative group with Radiks.
+You use the [`UserGroup`](https://github.com/blockstack/radiks/blob/master/src/models/user-group.ts) class to build a collaborative group with Radiks.
 In this section, you learn about this class.

 ## Understand the UserGroup workflow

 The key model behind a collaborative group is `UserGroup`.
 By default, it only has one attribute, `name`, which is encrypted.
 You can subclass `UserGroup` with different attributes as needed.

 The general workflow for creating a collaborative group that can share and edit encrypted models is as follows: